skchronicles/ABCSwebsite-dev/_posts/2019-01-07-Stats4Lunch.md

 ---
 layout: post
+series: "Statistics for Lunch"
-title: "Statistics for Lunch: Linear Regression"
+title: Linear Regression
 subtitle: An intuitive look at least squares regression and its assumptions
 author: Randy Johnson
 categories: [seminars]